-Our Vlog Exploring Punta Uvita, Costa Rica (Part 1)
+Our Vlog Exploring Punta Uvita, Costa Rica

 1. Stroll Through the Quiet Town of Uvita, Costa Rica

 Playa Uvita is an ideal destination for a less crowded experience.
-This quiet little town is not overrun with tourism, it’s unspoilt, very tranquil, and representative of many other small towns in Costa Rica.
+This quiet little town is not overrun with tourism; it’s unspoilt, very tranquil, and representative of many other small towns in Costa Rica.

-A short distance from the entrance to Playa Uvita you’ll find a small farmers’ market.
+A short distance from the entrance to Playa Uvita, you’ll find a small farmers’ market.
 It’s a great spot to soak up the atmosphere, meet the locals, and can buy local produce such as honey, fruit and vegetables, and home-cooked foods.

 2. Visit Marina Ballena National Park

-4. Go Whale Watching
+4. Go Whale Watching Tour

-5. Relax with Beach Hopping
+5. Go Beach Hopping

-Playa Uvita is arguably the most beautiful beach in the region but it’s not just Playa Uvita that attracts visitors to this area.
+Playa Uvita is arguably the most beautiful beach in the region, but it’s not just Playa Uvita that attracts visitors to this area.
 There are 5 other beaches worth checking out, including Playa Ventanas, Playa Pinuela, and Playa Hermosa.

-Playa Ventanas was our favourite thanks to the unique caves that surround its shores.
+Playa Ventanas was our favourite, thanks to the unique caves that surround its shores.
 The beach wasn’t suitable for swimming when we visited due to bad rip tides, but it offered a perfect setting for a day of hanging out in a hammock.